Melissa Bishop-Nriagu: Career

 Bishop-Nriagu finished second in the 800 meters at the 2015 World Championships in Athletics in Beijing.
 She set a national record in the semi-finals while winning in 1:57.52, beating a record set by Diane Cummins which had stood for 14 years.
 The final, a race characterized by several pace changes up and down, saw Bishop-Nriagu in a three-way sprint to the medals where she finished in second place.
 After the race, she said, "It's really a dream come true.
 Our training has been really consistent over the last few years.
 This year, we've really worked on a few things, and I've been waiting for the right race.
 I'm really happy that it came here at the [world] championships."

 The 2016 Rio Olympics saw Bishop-Nriagu compete as a part of Canada's Olympic team.
 She was ranked third in the world as of July 27, 2016, after posting a national record of 1:57.43 in Edmonton, on July 16.
 Bishop-Nriagu finished fourth in the 800 m final in Rio de Janeiro, again setting a new national record for the 800 m with a 1:57.02 finish.
 Caster Semenya would win gold, while Francine Niyonsaba took silver and Margaret Wambui would pass Bishop-Nriagu for bronze in the final 50 m, beating her by 0.13s.
-Many, including the fifth and sixth place finishers from Poland and Britain, believe that all three podium finishers are intersex and compete with elevated testosterone levels.
+It was later shown that all three podium finishers were intersex and were competing with elevated testosterone levels.
 A teary-eyed Bishop-Nriagu said after the race that "It's really kind of hard to describe this right now.
 This is what we work for for a decade and to be that close...this is tough."

 Following her pregnancy in 2018 and injury struggles in 2019, Bishop-Nriagu resumed competition and qualified to her third consecutive Canadian Olympic team, this time for the 2020 Summer Olympics in Tokyo.
 Bishop aimed to improve on her prior result in the 800 m, but placed fourth in her heat with a time of 2:02.11 and did not qualify to the semi-finals.
 Speaking afterward she said she was disappointed while noting that she had been dealing with a hamstring injury and that, ultimately, she was proud of what she had accomplished in returning to the Games.